mstapaj/Golang_Repository/NoteApp/README.md

 ## Installation and Setup Instructions

-Before starting the project, you must start the MongoDB database.
+Before starting the project, you must start MongoDB and Redis databases.
 You can run it using Docker.
-You need to install Docker, then use the command to start the MongoDB container.
+You need to install Docker, then use the command to start MongoDB and Redis containers.

-`docker run -dp 27017:27017 --name mongodb mongo`
+`docker run -dp 27017:27017 --name mongodb mongo` `docker run -dp 6379:6379 --name redis redis`

 Clone down this repository.
 You will need go, node and npm/yarn installed globally on your machine.